 From simple tools for transportation or racing, cars have turned into just another gadget.
 And it is exactly this transformation that now makes cars just as vulnerable to cyber-crimes as any other networked device.
+According to DWI defense law firm, intoxicated driving is not the only crime involving vehicles, especially with technologically advanced vehicles.

-But exactly how dangerous it is to own a technologically advanced car in today's day and age?
+But exactly how dangerous it is to own a technologically advanced car in today’s day and age?
 How serious attacks committed against one can be for the owners and their possessions?
-And, ultimately, can a malicious force take complete control over a car, possibly endangering one's bodily integrity?
+And, ultimately, can a malicious force take complete control over a car, possibly endangering one’s bodily integrity?
+There are many innovations to fight against security threats.
+The purdue model ics security is one of them.
+However, there are a few questions to be answered.

 These are some of the questions we tried to find answers to by talking to Asaf Ashkenazi, Chief Strategy Officer at Inside Secure, a company that specializes in providing security solutions for mobile and connected devices.autoevolution: